SkepticMystic/MathMap/Math Map Vault/Other Things/Things to Add.md

 Connect sets to logic
 Connect logic to sets (use logic to show how proof by contradiction works, for example, and then connect that to subsets and supersets to prove that for any set $S$ the null set is a subset)

+Propositions are closed under logical operations

+data representation like tables